Mark Mitchell (basketball)

 Mark Mitchell Jr. (born September 1, 2003) is an American college basketball player for the Missouri Tigers of the Southeastern Conference (SEC).
 He previously played for the Duke Blue Devils.

-Early life and high school career
+Early life

 Mitchell grew up in Kansas City, Kansas and initially attended Bishop Miege High School.
 He averaged 21.6 points, 8.7 rebounds, 2.7 assists, and 1.8 blocks per game as a sophomore.
 Mitchell won the DiRenna Award as the top player in the Kansas City area after averaging 18 points and six rebounds per game as Bishop Miege won the Kansas Class 4A state championship.
-He transferred to Sunrise Christian Academy in Bel Aire, Kansas prior to the beginning of his senior year.
-Mitchell averaged 17.6 points with 6.3 rebounds per game in his only year at Sunrise Christian.
+He transferred to Sunrise Christian Academy in Bel Aire, Kansas for his senior year.
+Mitchell averaged 17.6 points with 6.3 rebounds per game that season.
 He played in the 2022 McDonald's All-American Boys Game and tied as the game's leading scorer with 19 points.
 Mitchell was also named a second-team All-American by Sports Illustrated as a senior.